Sport in the United Arab Emirates

 There are sporting events held in United Arab Emirates.

 Brazilian jiu-jitsu

 While there is no single official "national sport" of the UAE, Brazilian Jiu-Jitsu is widely recognized as a national sport, particularly due to its state-funded promotion.
 The UAE Jiu-Jitsu Federation (UAEJJF) plays a significant role in promoting and developing the sport.

-The world-prestigious ADCC Submission Fighting World Championship is held in UAE and attract grappling talent from across the world.
+The ADCC Submission Fighting World Championship is held in UAE.
 It has been running since 1998 seeing many nationalities attend and win.

 Football

 Football is one the most popular sports in the country.

 Motorsport

 A satellite image of the Yas Marina Circuit.

 A one-off motorsport race titled the 1981 Dubai Grand Prix was held at a purpose-built circuit in Deira Corniche.
 Since 2009, the Yas Marina Circuit on Yas Island, Abu Dhabi, has held the Formula One Abu Dhabi Grand Prix, with it being the final round of the season.
 The Formula 4 UAE Championship was an FIA sanctioned series that was held since 2016, however has since folded in 2024.
 Circuits that it was raced at included the Yas Marina Circuit, the Dubai Autodrome and finally two rounds outside the country in Kuwait.
 Formula Regional Middle East Championship continues to race at the Dubai and Yas Marina venues.

 There are many endurance races held in the UAE.
 The 24 Hours of Dubai race is held at the Dubai Autodrome every year in January, marking the first auto race of the calendar year.
 Another endurances race held in the Dubai includes the ALMS 4 Hours of Dubai.
 Yas Marina Circuit also hosts many endurance races including the ALMS 4 Hours of Abu Dhabi, the GT endurance race Gulf 12 Hours and the 6 Hours of Abu Dhabi which forms part of the Middle East Trophy.

 Notable drivers include Hamda Al Qubaisi and her sister Amna Al Qubaisi who both formerly raced in F1 Academy, Rashid Al Dhaheri who competes in FRECA and Federico Al Rifai who won the 2024 F4 Saudi Arabian Championship.